Ch4p34uN0iR/simple-web-scanner/README.md

 # Simple web scanner

-## Installation
+This is simple web application fuzzer for scanning SQL injection and XSS vulnerabilities on the Internet.
+It is helpful for understanding how to detect SQL injection and XSS by automatic tool.

-This program uses `python 3`.
-I recommend you use linux in virtualenv.
+## User guide

-You can test your python enviroment by the following commands:
+This program uses python 3.
+I recommend using virtualenv for testing purpose.
+To check our python enviroment, you can use the following commands:

 ```
 $ /usr/bin/python3 --version